 Most of my printed work are linoprints in expressive black and white, or multi-colour reduction prints.
 Printmaking to me means delightful experimentation with different techniques, and I have done drypoint etching, collagraphs, monoprinting and lithography.
 Before printing on paper I spent several years block printing on fabric.

 Painting vintage furniture and accessories was the main part of my art practice when I lived in Canada back in the 1990s.
-Re-using materials and upcycling are now an integral component of a circular economy and I occasionally transform second-hand furniture into colourful eye-catching accent pieces.
+Re-using materials and upcycling are now an integral component of a circular economy and I occasionally transform second-hand furniture into colourful eye-catching accent pieces (commissions only).